-a) The Tennessee Tech University Personnel Policies Manual, which can be accessed online and is maintained by Human Resources.

-a.
-Annual Leave/ Additional Days (Updated 5/12/14)

-Annual Leave - It is expected that all financial aid employees make every attempt to avoid taking time off during summer events, such as SOAR.
-While it is not always possible due to spouse's mandated vacation days, life-changing events (births, weddings, etc.) and planned family events, such as reunions, please make a concerted attempt to avoid being off on these days.

-Registration Days - all employees, including summer employees, are expected to work on registration days.
-It may be necessary to work additional hours during the b.
-Office of Financial Aid Dress Code Policy

-Registration period but compensatory time will be offered.

-Various Campus Events such as Preview Day - all full-time employees will need to be available each year to assist with this campus/community event.
+- 1) The Tennessee Tech University Personnel Policies Manual, which can be accessed online and is maintained by Human Resources. - a) Annual Leave/ Additional Days (Updated 5/12/14) - i) Annual Leave It is expected that all financial aid employees make every attempt to avoid taking time off during summer events, such as SOAR.
+While it is not always possible due to spouse's mandated vacation days, lifechanging events (births, weddings, etc.) and planned family events, such as reunions, please make a concerted attempt to avoid being off on these days. - ii) Registration Days all employees, including summer employees, are expected to work on registration days.
+It may be necessary to work additional hours during the Registration period but compensatory time will be offered. - iii) Various Campus Events such as Preview Day all full-time employees will need to be available each year to assist with this campus/community events.
 Administrators will attempt to make it every other year for non-administrative employees but it may not be always possible.
 Adjustments to schedules will be made based on the expectations of the event and number in attendance.
-(Updated 10/01/2020)

-Female Employees: Business Casual / A modest length dress/skirt (not mini) or fulllength to 3/4 length trousers of a non-jean material combined with a top (such as a dress shirt, polo, or sweater set) and non-flip-flop shoes is considered acceptable.
-An informal dress with appropriate skirt length is also acceptable.

-Male Employees: Business Casual / A combination of collared shirt (such as a dress shirt or polo shirt), or a non-collared non t-shirt, cotton trousers (such as khakis or Dockers) and non-flip-flop shoes (such as loafers) is generally acceptable.

-Unacceptable for either gender: gym clothes, non-Tennessee Tech screen printed tshirts, rumpled or ripped clothing, miniskirts, shorts, tank tops, tops with spaghetti straps, underwear as outerwear, inappropriately revealing attire such as bare midriffs, shoes made of plastic/rubber material (such as flip-flops).

-Fridays (or days designated by Tech management) -As an alternative to the above policy, professional looking jeans may be worn and tennis shoes may be worn in lieu of dress shoes, along with a Tennessee Tech polo, t-shirt, or other school spirit-colored top.
+(Updated 10/01/2020) - b) Office of Financial Aid and Scholarship Dress Code Policy - i) Female Employees: Business Casual / A modest length dress/skirt (not mini) or full-length to 3/4 length trousers of a non-jean material combined with a top (such as a dress shirt, polo, or sweater set) and non-flip-flop shoes is considered acceptable.
+An informal dress with appropriate skirt length is also acceptable. - ii) Male Employees: Business Casual / A combination of collared shirt (such as a dress shirt or polo shirt), or a non-collared non-t-shirt, cotton trousers (such as khakis or Dockers) and non-flip-flop shoes (such as loafers) is generally acceptable. - iii) Unacceptable for either gender: gym clothes, non-Tennessee Tech screen printed t-shirts, rumpled or ripped clothing, miniskirts, shorts, tank tops, tops with spaghetti straps, underwear as outerwear, inappropriately revealing attire such as bare midriffs, shoes made of plastic/rubber material (such as flipflops). - iv) Fridays (or days designated by Tech management) -As an alternative to the above policy, professional looking jeans may be worn and tennis shoes may be worn in lieu of dress shoes, along with a Tennessee Tech polo, t-shirt, or other school spirit-colored top.

-This code should be shared with summer employees.
+v) This code should be shared with summer employees.
 Fall/Spring work-study students must adhere to the work study dress code.
 Employees who are deemed in violation of this code will be asked to take leave to return home to change.